 Dogs will feel more comfortable if they have a routine and they know what to expect from their day.
 If you can mimic the schedule your dog had at its shelter by allowing it to eat, sleep, and exercise at similar times, then this can help your dog adapt quicker to its new surroundings.

 As your dog adjusts, you can gradually adapt the schedule to your needs, but make sure there is still that sense of routine in your dog’s life.
 You can gradually introduce them to new experiences over time as they becomes more confident in their new home.
+Activities such as going for a walk or a light jog in the morning will increase their sense of awareness.
+However, do make sure that you put them on a running harness for dog for their safety.
 You can also reward it with treats from places like CeeBeeDoo.

 As your new dog starts to become more comfortable in its environment, it’s important to start setting the rules of the house through training.

 When you’re making rules, it’s important that you’re consistent with them, otherwise it can confuse the dog and cause stress.
 If the rule is that the dog isn’t allowed on the couch, then that has to be the rule all the time, not just when you choose to enforce it.